mqtt-tools/mqttwarn/README.md

           }
 ```

 * 'source' is the name of where the message should come from, ie OpenHAB as a source, GPSGate as a source.
+These can be filtered in boxcar
 * 'recipient key' is a users key for receiving a mesage.
 See http://help.boxcar.io/support/solutions/articles/6000015725-how-to-get-my-boxcar-access-token-
 * 'icon url' is an image url, must be publically available.
 * 'sound' is the name of a sound file.